ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 # making the pulling down gesture to indicate fucking someone

+The other exchange students didn't seem to appreciate P.P.
+Hero's collection of educational DVDs, which filled a glass case rising up to the second story of his living room.
+Brent walked around the room's perimeter, staring thoughtfully at the titles on the well-organized cases, hoping that Hero or one of the other Rotary members would appear and talk with him.

+Brent was sick the exchange students, who had all arrived in Taipei about a week ago.
+They sat in small groups around hot pots, dipping squid, cabbage and tofu in the the boiling red water, making exaggerated conversation.

+"You have so many DVDs," said Brent, when he found P.P.
+Hero in the kitchen, where most of the other Rotarians were standing around.
+"How do you say 'DVD' in Mandarin?"

+Hero shrugged.
+"DVD," he said.

+"How many have you watched?"

+"Most," said Hero, opening his fridge.
+"I make time to relax and learn."

+Hero studied the inside of the fridge, his expressive face clearly indicating that he'd forgotten what he was looking for.

+"Ah, so," he said, selecting a taro root.
+He cut it up on the jet black counter and then swept the slices into his hand.

+"I'll introduce you to my dog," said Hero.

+Brent followed Hero into a dark room adjacent to the kitchen, the laundry room.

+"Here she is.
+Helsa."

+A yellow lab wagged its tail quietly at Hero and Brent.
+Hero kneeled on a pillow besides the dog's bed and let the dog eat the taro out of his hand.

+---

 Early in December, P.P.
 Hero invited Brent to a health club on the top floor of the Fuxing Sogo department store.
 Children were waiting impatiently in the lobby, each holding a craft project made from paper and evergreen boughs.